 The following exercises are designed to increase the support and control of your pelvic region including your tummy and lower back.
-The following exercises can be done from the first day after your operation.
+They can be done from the first day after your operation.
 If any of the exercises are causing you pain stop doing them and ask the physiotherapist to check that you are doing them correctly.